PhotonicsTUL/PLaSK/doc/xpl/geometry/2d/objects.rst

    :attr required {Y}0: where **{Y}** is the vertical axis name: Coordinate of the first triangle vertex. (float [µm])
    :attr required {X}1: where **{X}** is the transverse axis name: Coordinate of the second triangle vertex. (float [µm])
    :attr required {Y}1: where **{Y}** is the vertical axis name: Coordinate of the second triangle vertex. (float [µm])
+   :attr steps-num: Maximum number of the mesh steps in each direction the object is divided into if it is non-uniform.
+   :attr steps-dist: Minimum step size if the object is non-uniform.

 .. xml:tag:: <circle/>

    Corresponding Python class: :py:class:`plask.geometry.Circle`.

    Circle with centre at point (0, 0).

    :attr name: Object name for further reference.
 In the :xml:tag:`script` section, the object is available by ``GEO`` table, which is indexed by names of geometry objects.
    :attr role: Object role.
 Important for some solvers.
    :attr material: Definition of the circle material (for solid triangles).
    :attr material-bottom: Definition of the material of the bottom of the circle (for circle which material linearly change from bottom to top).
 You should also set ``material-top``, and these materials can differs only in composition or amount of dopant.
    :attr material-top: Definition of the material of top of the circle (see also ``material-bottom``).
    :attr required radius: Radius of the circle. (float [µm])
+   :attr steps-num: Maximum number of the mesh steps in each direction the object is divided into if it is non-uniform.
+   :attr steps-dist: Minimum step size if the object is non-uniform.